 Description: Work Experience is designed to coordinate the student's on-the-job training with workplace skills designed to assist the student in developing successful professional skills.
 Each student will establish measurable learning objectives appropriate for their job and discipline.
 Students may earn up to four (4) units each semester, for a maximum of 16 units of work experience total.
 60 hours of volunteer work or 75 hours of paid work during the semester are required for each unit.
 No more than 20 hours per week, out of the 60 or 75 requirement, may be applied toward the work requirement.
-The course consists of an 18 hours of orientation/professional skills development and 60 hours of volunteer work experience per unit with a maximum of 240 for four units per semester OR 75 hours of paid work experience per unit, with a maximum of 300 for four units per semester.
+The course consists of an 18 hours of volunteer work experience per unit with a maximum of 240 for four units per semester OR 75 hours of paid work experience per unit, with a maximum of 300 for four units per semester.
 (Letter Grade or Pass/No Pass.)